Optimizing JavaScript-Heavy Websites for Search Engines

 Step 6: Monitor and Diagnose JavaScript SEO Issues

 Regular monitoring is essential for ongoing SEO health.
 Tools like Google Search Console (GSC) and Lighthouse provide insights into visibility, indexing status, and performance bottlenecks.
 Specifically, utilize GSC's Coverage Report and URL Inspection Tool to identify and diagnose JavaScript rendering issues effectively.
+SEO auditing tools like Screaming Frog SEO Spider, with JavaScript rendering enabled, are invaluable for inspecting discrepancies between rendered and raw HTML, identifying JavaScript errors, and detecting inaccessible content or links.

 JavaScript SEO Diagnostic Checklist: